-AGENCY FOCUS PARTNERSHIPS & COLLABORATION SDG IMPACT UNICEF - United Nations Children's Fund UN Environment: partnering on greening the blue, and increasingly related to advocacy on air pollution.
+AGENCY FOCUS PARTNERSHIPS AND COLLABORATION SDG IMPACT UNICEF - United Nations Children's Fund UN Environment: partnering on greening the blue, and increasingly related to advocacy on air pollution.
 UNITAR: as part of the One UN Climate Change Learning Partnership, developing and sharing learning materials related to climate and environment.
 UNDP: joint GEF/ Least Developed Countries Fund Initiative on climate change adaptation in Madagascar.
 World's Largest Lesson.
 Children in a Changing Climate with WFP, OCHA and UNHCR on Humanitarian preparedness with a climate change component funded by DFID.
-4, 13 UNODC - United Nations Office on Drugs and Crime € International Consortium on Combating Wildlife Crime with CITES, INTERPOL, the World Bank, the World Customs Organisation and UNODC.
-Wildlife and Forest Crime Analytic Toolkit.
-One-UN Global 'Wild for Life' Campaign, led by UN Environment.
+4, 13 UNODC - United Nations Office on Drugs and Crime 8 International Consortium on Combating Wildlife Crime (ICCWC), partners: CITES, INTERPOL, the World Bank, the World Customs Organization and UNODC.
+ICCWC Strategic Programme for 2016-2020 aims to support a formidable and coordinated response to wildlife crime and to assist law enforcement authorities around the world to address this crime.
+One-UN Global 'Wild for Life' Campaign, led by UNEP.
 14, 15, 16 UNOPS - United Nations Office for Project Services 10-year framework of programmes on sustainable consumption and production patterns; Consultative Process on Environmental and Social Sustainability.
-12 UNU - United Nations University ViE SCYCLE Solving the e-waste Problem (Step) Initiative, with ITU, UNIDO, BRS MEAS and multistakeholders.
-12 WFP - World Food Programme Global Alliance for clean cook-stoves (www.cleancookstoves.org) and delivers the Safe Access to Firewood and alternative Energy (SAFE) programme with UNICEF and in wide consultation with key stakeholders including UN Agencies, NGOs, technical partners, and WFP staff at headquarters and in the field.
-2, 7, WHO - World Health Organisation Healthy Environment - Healthy People Report for UNEA2.
+12 UNU - United Nations University ViE SCYCLE 69 Solving the e-waste Problem (Step) Initiative, with ITU, UNIDO, BRS MEAS and multi-stakeholders.
+12 WFP - World Food Programme 69 Global Alliance for clean cook-stoves (www.cleancookstoves.org) and delivers the Safe Access to Firewood and alternative Energy (SAFE) programme with UNICEF and in wide consultation with key stakeholders including UN Agencies, NGOs, technical partners, and WFP staff at headquarters and in the field.
+2, 7, WHO - World Health Organisation € Healthy Environment - Healthy People Report for UNEA2.
 Health and Environment Linkages Initiative partnership with UN Environment.
-2, 17 The World Bank A central tenet of the SDGs is partnership at the global, regional, and country-level and the WBG provides a platform for coordinated action.
+2, 17 WIPO - World Intellectual Property Organisation 3 The WIPO GREEN initiative is an interactive online marketplace that promotes innovation and diffusion of green technologies by connecting technology and service providers with those seeking innovative solutions.
+It supports global efforts to address climate change through 9, 13, 17 The World Bank € 9 A central tenet of the SDGs is partnership at the global, regional, and country-level and the WBG provides a platform for coordinated action.
 Partnership with the UN, multi-lateral development banks, bilateral agencies, as well as clients is one of the World Bank's key pillars of support for the SDGs and the WBG is involved in numerous global partnerships, including the Financing for Development agenda with the MDBs and UN, as well as umbrella partnerships such as Every Woman Every Child and Sustainable Energy for All.
-1,2, 7, 13, WTO - World Trade Organisation € Standards and Trade Development Facility.
+1,2, 7, 13, 17 WTO - World Trade Organisation 3 Standards and Trade Development Facility.
 Ongoing collaboration with CITES and UNFCCC.
 14, 15